Leadtech/boot-rabbit-mq/README.md

 To implement a producer simply instantiate or subclass `Boot\RabbitMQ\Producer\Producer` or `Boot\RabbitMQ\Producer\BatchProducer` providing the queue template instance in the constructor.
 There is a command available that you can use to publish messages using the console.
-This command has a dependency to a Producer instance.

 ### Full example